RahulAloth/jetson-j40-bsp-base/Jetpack_Installation.md

 - Flashing JetPack 6.2 proceeds without errors
 - The device becomes ready for your BSP installation scripts

-This ensures a clean, conflict‑free flashing process before installing your reproducible BSP environment.
+This ensures a clean flashing process before installing your reproducible BSP environment.